 "Though urine leakage is common in women," says Leslie Rickey, MPH, MD, a Yale Medicine urologist, "it should absolutely not be considered a normal or inevitable part of aging.
 Many women will try to self-manage their symptoms with pads or limiting their fluid intake.
 However, this does not stop the problem from getting worse.
 Women should know there are many treatments for urine leakage, and they should feel empowered to seek out information on their options instead of feeling isolated and alone."

 Many women don’t realize there are effective treatments available to regain bladder control.
 Even mild leakage symptoms should be addressed as there is potential for the condition to worsen over time.

 Urinary incontinence affects women of all ages, and the condition is two times more common in women than men.
 Our clinicians at the Yale Medicine Department of Urology recognize that bladder issues can significantly impact quality of life.
 Each patient seeking treatment will receive a personalized plan that takes into account symptoms, lifestyle and treatment goals.

 “There are many different treatment options for urine leakage, and we are here to help you determine which treatment options are right for you,” says Nancy Ringel, MD, MS, who specializes in treating pelvic floor disorders.
 “My patients report huge improvements in their quality of life after seeking treatment—they say they wish they had come in sooner

 What is urinary incontinence?

 Urinary incontinence is the involuntary loss of urine or urine leakage.

-- Urgency incontinence: Urine leakage is associated with urinary urgency and inability to get to the bathroom in time.
+- Urgency incontinence: Urine leakage is associated with urinary urgency and failure to get to the bathroom in time.

 What are the underlying causes of urinary incontinence for women?